All Episodes

 Interesting conspiracy theory.

-A couple of interviews that I did with the USA Today that runs today, both in the newspaper and an extended version on their website.
+A couple of interviews I did with the USA Today that runs today, both in the newspaper and an extended version on their website.

-Why why are you smiling at me, uh Don?
+Why are you smiling at me, Dawn?

-Uh I want to go back to this no labels business because I had to squeeze that in for our previous segment ended.
+At any rate, I want to go back to this no labels business because I had to squeeze that in for our previous segment ended.

-And I'm making this up.
+And I'm not making this up.

-The Washington Post, as the debate over civility in politics continues in the wake of the shooting in Tucson.
+The Washington Post, as the debate over civility in politics continues in the wake of the shooting in Tucson, groups founded to push bipartisanship see an opening.

 Could this be a moment for the political middle?